 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Other Factors Affecting Security
+Other Factors That Can Affect Security

-WordPress Security – Useful Tips
+WordPress Security – Tips

 - National Vulnerability Database